Chapter 06: Horticulture in Gardens

 "Koskema?"

-“It’s a situni– high in yoric magic– which lives in the Blackwoods.
-Once you find a colony, it’s light work to avoid the reaper ants and the clay golems.
-But there lies the challenge--the koskema is not an easy find.
-Few huntresses can commit to such a hunt, and to what end?
+"It's a situni— that is, a spirit high in yoric magic— which lives in the Blackwoods.
+Once you find a colony, it's light work to avoid the reaper ants and the clay golems.
+But there lies the challenge—the koskema is not an easy find.
+Few huntresses can commit half a week to such a hunt, and to what end?
 The diviner must have patience to match their power, tenacity to match strength.

 The boys nodded along, not quite keeping up, while Tals'Hayun studied their bilunar calendar, a massive spiral carved into a slate panel.